openshift/origin-ci-tool/oct/ansible/oct/roles/dependencies/README.md

 As a general rule, this role will clobber any configuration that exists prior to it being run.
 If any manual patching has been applied to `systemd` environment files or service definitions, those patches will need to be re-applied if they are on files that this role touches.

-This role is expected to be run as the first step on a new host, or as the first role after the `provision` role.
-It is expected that the `docker` role is run after this step in order to bring relevant source code to the host.